WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 #### 2.1.
 Identifying some important genes

-For our dataset, the imporatant genes is Mitochondrial genes, starting with `MT-`.
+During single-cell RNA-seq (scRNA-seq) quality control (QC), we usually check the expression ratio of mitochondrial genes (MT-genes).
+  - Mitochondrial genes are primarily involved in cellular energy metabolism and should only account for a small portion of transcripts.
+If a cell has an abnormally high proportion of MT-gene expression, it often indicates that the cell is under stress, undergoing apoptosis, or has lysed.
+  - When a cell dies, its membrane may rupture, leading to RNA leakage.
+However, mitochondrial RNA is more stable and less prone to degradation, so scRNA-seq results for dead cells often show an abnormally high proportion of MT-gene expression.

 ```bash
 adata.var["mt"] = adata.var_names.str.startswith("MT-")
 ```

-It is necessary because when cells die or respond to stress, the proportion of mitochondrial gene expression increases.
+When cells die or respond to stress, the proportion of mitochondrial gene expression increases.

 > Usually we will also check Ribosomal genes (ribo) and Hemoglobin genes (hb).
 It is not necessay for this dataset.